What Is Clinical Decision Support System?

 Final Thoughts

 As the clinical Decision Support System continues to evolve with the growing advances in AI, machine learning, and interoperability, the healthcare providers may expect the future of clinical decision support to be more intuitive.
-When planning for the clinical decision support implementation, the providers should utilize all these above-mentioned benefits and concentrate more on the intersection of workflow and analytics.
+When planning for the clinical decision support implementation, the providers should utilize all these benefits mentioned above and concentrate more on the intersection of workflow and analytics.